-- Explain that the First World War had such an impact on so many people's lives at the time that immediately after it had ended there was a drive to commemorate it and ensure that the sacrifices of those who fought were widely remembered.
-This is when Remembrance Day started to be marked and why we have so many war memorials from this time (around twothirds of the UK's 100,000 war memorials are associated with the First World War; there is further information on them in other assemblies and lesson plans from War Memorials Trust which could be incorporated here). - Move this forward to the present day and ask pupils if they think it is still important to continue to remember the First World War, and if so why. - Using pupils' answers help them understand why the First World War is still remembered and commemorated now, even though it was a long time ago.
-Reasons you give pupils could include: - The First World War is now almost beyond living memory there are few people alive today who lived through it.
-The centenary is therefore a chance for new generations to learn about what was a major event in history, and in doing so ensure the knowledge that we do have is not forgotten with the passing of time. - The First World War involved so many people and impacted on their lives in a way that was unprecedented.
+- Explain that the First World War had such an impact on so many people's lives at the time that after it had ended there was a drive to commemorate it and ensure the sacrifices of those who fought were remembered.
+This is when Remembrance Day started to be marked and why we have so many war memorials from this time (around two-thirds of the UK's 100,000 war memorials are associated with the First World War; there is further information on them in other assemblies and lesson plans from War Memorials Trust which could be incorporated here). - Move this forward to the present day and ask pupils if they think it is still important to continue to remember the First World War, and if so why. - Using pupils' answers help them understand why the First World War is still remembered and commemorated now, even though it was a long time ago.
+Reasons could include: - The First World War is now almost beyond living memory there are few people alive today who lived through it.
+The centenary is therefore a chance for new generations to learn about what was a major event in history, and in doing so ensure the knowledge that we do have is not forgotten with the passing of time. - The First World War involved many people and impacted on their lives in a way that at the time was unprecedented.
 It is seen by many as a turning point in history that resulted in major changes, the results of which that can still be seen today.
-Therefore even though it was a long time ago people still think it is important to remember and learn about it. - The numbers of people killed or otherwise injured and affected by the war mean that many want to commemorate that sacrifice and reflect on what those people experienced, with the hope that we can prevent it happening again.
+Therefore people still think it is important to remember such important events. - The numbers of people killed or injured and affected by the war mean that many want to commemorate that sacrifice and reflect on what those people experienced, with the hope that we can prevent it happening again.